-Industry experts say Google, Facebook and Amazon, who use the United Payments Interface (UPI) in India, may now start to leverage the rich payments transaction data they harvest to generate more retail sales, the Standard reports.
+Industry experts say Google, Facebook and Amazon, who use the Unified Payments Interface (UPI) in India, may now start to leverage the rich payments transaction data they harvest to generate more retail sales, the Standard reports.

 Google has already launched a shopping homepage in the country and Facebook, which owns Instagram, is planning to launch shopping via the Instagram platform.